- Name Töddenweg

 We know that many Tödden worked between Osnabrück and the Netherlands.
 The Töddenweg formally ends at the border.
 But across the border, in the Netherlands, the way continues by a different name - Marskramerpad (Pedlar Way) - to Deventer.
 The Dutch and German parts together are called Handelsweg.
 Osnabrück and Deventer both have a historic center dating back to the Middle Ages, ages before the era of the Tödden.

 The trail passes through woods, tree lined alleys, small villages and historic towns.

 The European Long Distance Trail E11 follows the same trail.
 In the Netherlands this is the Marskramerpad and in Germany the Töddenweg till Osnabrück.

 - Wandelkaart Nördliches Tecklenburger Land | NRW Bonifatius

 - Gedetailleerde topografische wandelkaart, vele routes ingetekend.
 Das Tecklenburger Land, in dem die wichtigsten Orte durch den 136 km langen Tecklenburger-Land-Rundweg (weißes "t" auf schwarzem Grund) verbunden werden, liegt im Kreis Steinfurt und grenzt im Norden und Osten an das Nachbarland Niedersachsen an.
-Sein nördlicher Bereich wird...
+Sein nördlicher Bereich...
 Read more